bureerak/bureerak/README.md

-* 🌍  I'm based in Thailand
+* 🌍  I'm Alive in Thailand
 * ✉️  You can contact me at [pongphon\_brr@hotmail.com](mailto:pongphon_brr@hotmail.com)

 ### Skills